HetviPatel1655/Secure-Content-Protection-Simulation/README.md

-# Secure-Content-Protection-Simulation# Secure-Content-Protection-Simulation
 # Secure Content Protection Simulation

-This repository contains an ongoing internship project focused on implementing core cryptography and Digital Rights Management (DRM) fundamentals using Python and the PyCryptodome library.
+This repository contains an ongoing project focused on implementing core cryptography and Digital Rights Management (DRM) fundamentals using Python and the PyCryptodome library.

 The project is designed as a **learning-oriented simulation** and does not claim to be a production-ready DRM system.